 If your supervisor isn’t the person who can get you the job, perhaps you need to make an appointment with Human Resources or whoever is in charge of the hiring and let them know that you want to stay on as a full-time employee.

-Do your part by making your desires clear, updating your resume and asking your supervisor to put in a good word for you, and then leave the rest up to fate.
+Do your part by making your desires clear, updating your resume and asking your supervisor to put in a good word for you, and then leave the rest up to fate for your summer internship.
 Because, after doing such an amazing job all summer, you’re bound to end up with a full-time job worthy of all your skills.